 • OEM specification matching

-• Custom molding availability
+• Custom molding capability

 For manufacturers and distributors, working with an OEM toilet seal manufacturer that supports custom drawings or samples is highly recommended.

-Look for seals that offer:
+Look for seals with:

 • High rebound resilience